Bricktech2000/Website/website/public/DBLess-Password-Manager/index.md

 ## Conclusion

-Even if this password manager has a long way to go, I think it is perfect as a simple demo of the power of hashing.
-I also learned that programming a proof of concept is way easier than making a production-ready program, which requires a **nice UI**, **good UX** and **a lot of polish**.
-Can't wait for the day [Quantum Computers](https://en.wikipedia.org/wiki/Quantum_computing) will [break everything](https://en.wikipedia.org/wiki/Shor%27s_algorithm)...
+This password manager definitely has a long way to go, but it is still a good proof-of-concept that uses cryptography to greatly reduce the amount of potential weak links in a system.
+Even though I currently use it as my main password manager, I don't plan on making it production-ready as that would require building a **nice UI**, **good UX** and **a lot of polishing**.
+Let's just hope [Quantum Computers](https://en.wikipedia.org/wiki/Quantum_computing) don't [break everything](https://en.wikipedia.org/wiki/Shor%27s_algorithm) too soon...